-The UCI must be encrypted with SHA-1 by the ADAP BEFORE the data are submitted to HRSA HAB.
+The UCI must be encrypted with SHA-1 by the ADAP before the data are submitted to HRSA HAB.

-Tip: To learn more about the eUCI, view the resources on the TargetHIV website at https://targethiv.org/library/encrypted-unique-client-identifier-euci-application-and-user-guide.
+To learn more about the eUCI, view the resources on the TargetHIV website at the eUCI Application and User Guide page.

-Tip: Guidelines for Collecting and Recording Client Names
+Guidelines for Collecting and Recording Client Names